ros-industrial-consortium/roadmapping/RoadmappingDocument.md

 This was accomplished through a use case elicitation process, which is summared in the [Use Cases](UseCases.md).
 Ten broad use cases were identified.

 ### 4. Define Technology areas
 The technology areas were extracted from the [Use Cases](UseCases.mb) and then defined through a series of [virtual brainstorming meetings](https://github.com/ros-industrial-consortium/roadmapping/tree/master/Meetings).
-The result is summarize in the mind map below.
+The result is summarized in the mind map below.

 ![ROS-Industrial Technology Area Summary](pics/TechnologyAreaSummary_small.jpg)